 Ths Saturday Drop-off Site is Saturdays, 9am-12pm, from March 2 to November 3 to accept your scrap metal and recycling free of charge and yard debris for a fee.

 We offer curbside collection of your organics & yard waste.
-Visit our Carts & Containers page for capacities, rates and information then:
+Visit our Carts & Containers page for capacities, rates and information, find out What's Accepted in your cart, then:

 Composting at home is a great way to reduce the amount of waste coming from your home, reduce disposal costs and help the environment.
 You can do it yourself!
 Find valuable tips and resources on our Backyard Composting page.